-In Year 6, pupils may bring mobile devices into school, but are not permitted to use them during:
+Once pupils are in Year 6 they may bring mobile devices into school with signed permission from their Parent/Carer, but are not permitted to use them during:

-- > Lessons - > Clubs before or after school, or any other activities organised by the school - Parents must complete a Mobile Phone Authority form before it is permitted and phones must be switched off and handed to the class teacher when they come in to class.
+- > Lessons - > Clubs before or after school, or any other activities organised by the school

-Any use of mobile devices in school by pupils must be in line with the acceptable use agreement (see appendices 2).
+Any use of mobile devices in school by pupils must be in line with the acceptable use agreement (see appendices 1 and 2).

-Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the school behaviour policy, which may result in the confiscation of their device.
+Any breach of the acceptable use agreement by a pupil may trigger disciplinary action in line with the school's Behaviour for Learning policy, which may result in the confiscation of their device.